- Publication date

 BSC Modification P272 requires that businesses in profile classes 5-8 must be ‘settled’ using their actual half-hourly consumption data instead of estimates.
-This will take effect on 1 April 2017.
+This took effect on 1 April 2017.

 What is BSC Modification P322?

-In the meantime, BSC Modification P322 helps businesses transition onto half-hourly ‘settlement’ between now and April 2017.
+BSC Modification P322 helped businesses transition onto half-hourly ‘settlement’.
 Under it, suppliers must make sure that all businesses who start or renew a contract are half-hourly ‘settled’.
 They must do this within 45 days of acquiring customers or renewing their contract.
 They’ve been required to do this from 5 November 2015.